Low Energy Probes of PeV Scale Sfermions: Implications for Models of Fermion Masses

 This class of models includes Nelson-Strassler~\cite{Nelson:2000sn} or flavorful supersymmetry~\cite{Nomura:2007ap}, as well as models with warped or flat extra dimensions~\cite{Nomura:2008pt}.
 The fermion mass hierarchy can be achieved, for example, by large anomalous dimension or in the dual picture by bulk fermion masses in a warped extra dimension.
 Since we already presented a flat extra dimensional model for the anarchical case, we will continue along this theme also here (similar to~\cite{Nomura:2008pt}).
 Similarly to the anarchic case, the fermion mass hierarchy is produced naturally using exponential profiles and a Higgs on a brane.
 However, this time the SUSY breaking field $X$ is localized on the \emph{same} brane as the Higgs.
 The operator $X^\dagger X Q^\dagger Q$ in the 4D theory will be proportional to the values of the wave functions at the brane, namely the $\epsilon$'s.

 Throughout our analysis we have taken a common scale for all sfermions.
-In this case the assumption is violated for most scalars.
-Note, however that the left handed sleptons as well as the right handed down squarks retain an anarchical texture even in this ``hierarchical'' case, cf. Eq. \eqref{eq:epsilons}.
+In this case the assumption is violated for most scalars. {The bounds thus require a replacement $1/m^2 (\delta_{ij})^n \to 1/m_{\rm light}^2 (m^2_{ij}/m_{\rm heavy}^2)^n$.} Note, however that the left handed sleptons as well as the right handed down squarks retain an anarchical texture even in this ``hierarchical'' case, cf. Eq. \eqref{eq:epsilons}.
 We thus expect the LFV observables to remain sensitive to high slepton masses.
 Furthermore, $K-\bar K$ mixing will also be highly constraining, though its sensitivity is somewhat reduced compared to the fully anarchical case because the enhanced LR hadronic matrix element will be replaced by the moderate RR one.

 \paragraph{\underline{Horizontal symmetries and Frogatt-Nielsen}} - In this setup~\cite{Leurer:1992wg,Leurer:1993gy,Froggatt:1978nt} every fermion $f$ in the SM is assigned a charge~$x_f$ under a flavor $U(1)$ symmetry.
 The symmetry is violated by a spurion which carries a charge of -1 and whose size is set to be $\lambda\sim 0.2$, of order the Cabibbo angle.
 The spurion is presumably generated by the vev of a field, but we will not specify its dynamics here.
 Our analysis will also not depend on whether the horizontal symmetry is a continuous global symmetry, or a discrete remnant of a $U(1)$.